A spectral sequence for tangent cohomology of algebras over algebraic operads: Operadic background

-It is useful to note that if $\PP=\mathsf{As}$ and if $A$ is an $\PP$-algebra or, what is the same, an associative algebra, then an operadic $A$-module is the same as an $A$-bimodule and \emph{not} a left (or right) $A$-module.
+Fix a dg $\PP$-algebra $A$ as before.
+An \new{operadic $A$-module} is a dg vector space $M$ along with a unital action $\gamma_M :\PP\circ (A,M)\longrightarrow M$ so that $\gamma_M (1\circ(\gamma_A,\gamma_M)) = \gamma_M(\gamma\circ (1,1))$.
+It is useful to note that if $\PP=\mathsf{As}$ and if $A$ is a $\PP$-algebra or, what is the same, an associative algebra, then an operadic $A$-module is the same as an $A$-bimodule and \emph{not} a left (or right) $A$-module.
 Similarly, the operadic modules for commutative algebras are the symmetric bimodules, and the operadic modules for Lie algebras coincide with the usual notion of Lie algebra representation.